rajkumarranjitham/hello_world/README.md

 # hello_world
-This is am sample hello world repository to learn gitHub this is first commite
+This is am sample hello world repository to learn gitHub, this is first commite